-Prior to DPG, Amalia worked as a welfare rights adviser at a charity and represented individuals challenging benefit decisions at tribunal hearings.
+Prior to DPG, Amalia worked as a welfare rights adviser at a charity.
 Amalia continues to work closely together with charities, NGOs and grassroots organisations to best support mutual clients and share knowledge.

 Amalia advises people who have had their human rights infringed.
 She helps individuals who want to use the law to: challenge decisions that do not respect their rights, seek accountability when they have been treated unlawfully and claim compensation for harm that they have suffered.
 Amalia assists clients to achieve their aims by bringing judicial review proceedings and private law actions against State bodies.

 Amalia is particularly interested in the relationship between technology, personal data rights and freedom of information, especially in the context of interactions with the State.
 She works on projects with organisations concerned about the growing prevalence of surveillance and the implications for human rights and civil liberties.